 3. Zero percent introductory rate card: It’s a myth that all credit cards have very high-interest rates.
 There are zero percent interest introductory rates on many credit cards.
 You can use them as a convenient option when you’re in credit card debt.

 Balance transfer credit cards charge zero percent interest on your purchases for the first 21 months.
 This means you don’t have to pay any interest as long as you pay off the outstanding balance before the introductory period ends.

 4. Price adjustments: This is one of the least-known benefits of credit cards.
-Some stores refund the difference when your purchase goes on sale after you buy.
+Some stores refund the difference when your purchase goes on sale after you buy it.
 This means if you have purchased a product at $25 and it goes on sale after 15 days, then you may get a refund.
 If the same product is sold at $20, then the store may refund you $5.
 Some credit cards refund the difference up to $500 if you find a lower price within 60 days or 90 days.
-Discover and MasterCard give this kind of offer.
+Discover and MasterCard gives this kind of offer.

 If you want to get a refund from the credit card issuer, then just do one thing.
 Submit your claim with an ad proving the better deal within the specified time.